At Cleveland State, General Education IS Engaged Learning

 - Natural Sciences: click here for a list of courses

 - Social Sciences: click here for a list of courses

 One of the four courses in Arts and Humanities and Social Sciences must focus on Africa, Asia, Latin America, or the Middle East.
 Students also take one course focused on African-American experiences and one on social diversity in the United States (click here for a list of courses in these two areas).

-Each of the courses in these areas also works to build at least two of the following six skills:
+Each of the courses in these areas also works to build at least two of the following seven skills: